How To Price a Product in 2025: Our Guide To Kickstart Your Profits

 Not necessarily!
 In fact, it has been suggested as one of the most effective psychological tactics you can use.
 There are a few ways you can put this into practice.

-One option is to put two similar products next to each other, with very different prices.
+• Put two similar products next to each other, with very different prices.

-If you don’t think your customers would go for this tactic, there’s another way you can make your expensive products work for you.
-Simply put them high up on your website, or display your products from most expensive to cheapest.
+• Put them high up on your website, or display your products from most expensive to cheapest.

 This way, your customers have this high price tag in mind, and are comparing all subsequent prices they see to this benchmark.
 The result?
 The rest of your products will seem like great value!

-‘Buy One Get One Free’ is the godfather of deals, but it’s a little tired now.
+‘Buy One Get One Free’ is the godfather of all deals, but it’s a little tired now.
 Get inventive with your deals – offer half price items, savings for your customer next time they buy, or even the chance to unlock exclusive products or sales.

 If you can’t afford to run store-wide sales, why not offer discounts to targeted groups at particular times?
 For example, Tuesdays could be student discount day, Thursdays could be pensioner discounts, and weekends could offer family deals.